Louisette Ighilahriz: Book publication

 After the interview, Ighilahriz dictated her life story to the French journalist Anne Nivat.
 It was published in 2001 as Algérienne, becoming a bestseller in France.
 Nivat said about her first impression of Ighilahriz: "Dès la première seconde où j'ai croisé son regard, j'ai cru en cette femme...Je savais qu'elle parlerait, parce qu'elle avait beaucoup à raconter et souhaitait le raconter.
 Je n'ai pas été déçue" ("From the moment our eyes met, I believed in this woman...
 I knew that she would speak, because she had a lot to say and wanted to speak out.
 I was not disappointed.")

-Mildred Mortimer writes that it was significant that Ighilahriz's story was published in French rather than her native Berber or Arabic as the story of a Berber woman being raped would be unpublishable in Algeria, even today.

 At the beginning of Algérienne, Ighilahriz stated that her decision to go forward with her story took place over the opposition of her family, her colleagues and the Algerian government, all of whom felt that the story of a Berber woman being raped was deeply shameful.
 Mortimer writes that though Ighilahriz suffered terribly, the purpose of her story is more to pay tribute to Dr Richaud than to express rage at her torturers and rapists.

 A key moment in Algérienne described Ighilahriz and her sister Ouardia visiting the grave of Dr Richaud to place flowers before his tombstone: on 21 September 2000, the Ighilahriz sisters and Nivat visited the tomb of Dr Richaud, where the sisters offered him a symbolic cup of coffee in an "ecumenical gesture" of thanks.
 Afterwards, the Ighilahriz sisters met Richaud's daughter to give her their thanks for her father's actions.

 On 31 December 2000, Ouardia Ighilahriz returned alone to Richaud's grave to place a plaque reading "Où que tu sois, tu seras toujours parmi nous.
 Louisette" ("Wherever you are, you will always be among us.
 Louisette").
 Attached to the plaque was a handwritten note with a drawing of a dove carrying an olive branch, the note reading: "Avec toute ma gratitude.—Louisette" ("With all my gratitude. – Louisette").